Information Technology Security Incident

 Director, Transitional Year Residency Program

-Dr. Vypritskaya immigrated to the United States and once again completed an Internal Medicine Residency in 2009, this time with Capital Health.
-Following graduation, Dr. Vypritskaya served as Chief Resident/Junior Faculty, Core Faculty, and Associate Program Director of Capital Health’s Internal Medicine Residency Program.
-In 2021, she also took on the role of Associate Director of the new Transitional Year Program at Capital Health.
+After relocating to the United States, she once again completed an Internal Medicine Residency in 2009, this time with Capital Health, which became her home.
+Dr. Vypritskaya served as Chief Resident, Core Faculty, and Associate Program Director within the Internal Medicine Residency Program.
+In 2022, she accepted the role of Program Director of the new Transitional Year Program at Capital Health.

-Dr. Vypritskaya enjoys working with residents and medical students on ward rotations as they always bring energy, intellectual curiosity, and “out of the box” thinking to the patient's bedside and teaching rounds.
+Dr. Vypritskaya enjoys working with residents and medical students on ward rotations as physicians in training always bring energy, intellectual curiosity, and “out of the box” thinking to the patient's bedside and teaching rounds.

-Dr. Vypritskaya partners with her residents on quality improvement projects such as preventing hospital-associated infections, improvement in the management and diagnosis of sepsis, and improving clinical documentation.
-She strongly believes that medical knowledge, clinical reasoning, and systems-based practice should all be intertwined, revised, and reinforced to provide safe and high quality patient care.
+Dr. Vypritskaya collaborates with her residents on quality improvement projects such as preventing iatrogenic anemia, hospital-associated infections, improvement in the management and diagnosis of sepsis, and others.
+She strongly believes that medical knowledge, clinical reasoning, and systems-based practice should all be intertwined, revised, and reinforced, to provide safe and high quality patient care.
+One of her abstracts, reflecting multidisciplinary quality improvement efforts, was accepted at the International Safety and Quality Forum in Hong Kong in August of 2024.

 Sarah I. Sordo, MD